Wolverine World Wide (NYSE:WWW) Releases FY 2022 Earnings Guidance

-Wolverine World Wide (NYSE:WWW – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+Wolverine World Wide (NYSE:WWW – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $2.10-$2.20 for the period, compared to the consensus EPS estimate of $2.52.
 The company issued revenue guidance of $2.74 billion-$2.79 billion, compared to the consensus revenue estimate of $2.79 billion.

 Wolverine World Wide, Inc designs, manufactures, sources, markets, licenses, and distributes footwear, apparel, and accessories in the United States, Europe, the Middle East, Africa, the Asia Pacific, Canada and Latin America.
 The company operates through two segments, Wolverine Michigan Group and Wolverine Boston Group.